nehalsin/kafalfpc-edu/index.md

 6. [Average.
 Arithmetic Progression.](avg-ap-2022-04-27.pdf)
 7. [Org mode file](code.org) of code saved from shell.
 8. Query by child: [Print own name on any key input.](2022-04-27_14-34-35.png)
-9. How to install any language on Knoppix? `apt-get install`
+9. How to install any language on Knoppix? `apt-get install lang`
+10. Query by child: Why no JavaScript?
+See References.
+11. Query by child: How to edit apks in Emacs?
+See References.

 ## 2022-04-26
 1. Hard disk transfer: Mega Digital Library